rubinius/mspec/README.md

 verify { Cat.new }.raises(InvalidPrideError)
 ```

 The final form of `verify` takes neither argument nor block.
-This example
+This sample shows
-shows how shared specifications are verified:
+how a set of examples representing a composite behavior is verified:

 ```ruby
 verify.behavior(:animal_speak)